corda/corda/docs/source/upgrade-notes.rst

 * Overrides nothing: ``isRelevant`` in ``LinearState``.

   Removed the concept of relevancy from ``LinearState``.
-A ``ContractState``'s relevance to the vault can be determined by the flow context; the vault will process any transaction from a flow which is not derived from transaction resolution verification.
+A ``ContractState``'s relevance to the vault is now resolved internally; the vault will process any transaction from a flow which is not derived from transaction resolution verification.
+  The notion of relevancy is subject to further improvements to enable a developer to control what state the vault thinks are relevant.

 * Calls to ``txBuilder.toLedgerTransaction()`` now requires a serviceHub parameter.